Moving from St. George to Salt Lake City, UT

 How life is different in St. George vs. Salt Lake City

-Before you make a move, it’s important to see how life stacks up in Salt Lake City vs. St. George.
-Everything from weather and the population to cost of living, politics, and safety can shape your day-to-day experience.
-Check out this side-by-side comparison to decide which city suits your lifestyle and priorities best.
+Life in Salt Lake City vs. St. George differs across weather, population, cost of living, politics, and safety.
+All of these factors shape your day-to-day experience.
+The side-by-side comparison below helps you decide which city suits your lifestyle and priorities best.

 St. George Salt Lake City